 An AI assistant that runs your Airbnb the way a co-host would

-It takes the 11pm “what’s the door code,” blocks the cleaning window, and asks for the 5-star review while the stay is still fresh.
+Answers the 11pm door-code text, blocks the cleaning window, and asks for the 5-star review while the stay is still fresh.

 It answers the 11pm "what's the door code" message, blocks cleaning windows on your calendar, and asks for the 5-star review while the stay is still fresh.